InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/group-support.md

 ## Resulting Context

-* There is some "best-effort" support for the InnerSource project.
+* There is some fragile support for the InnerSource project.
+* In the long-term the group support is likely to dissolve again at some point.
+If the project continues in the long run, then use this period of stable group support find a long-lived way to support it (e.g. [Core Team]).

 ## Rationale